Skip to main content

 <variable>

-The name of the UI table
+The variable name of the ui_table widget.

 <num-of-steps>

-The number of displayed steps
+The number of displayed steps.

 Examples